Butter Cookies Dipped in Chocolate

 - With a fork, press down in both directions on cookies.

 - Cook for 8-12 minutes keeping a close eye on them.
 You want them to look a little like this when they're done:

 Let cool completely.

-After cooled, melt 1/2 cup of chocolate chips and 1 Tbsp of heavy cream in 30 second intervals in the microwave until smooth and you’ve achieved a consistency like this:
+After cooled, melt ½ cup of chocolate chips and 1 tablespoon of heavy cream in 30 second intervals in the microwave until smooth and you've achieved a consistency like this:

 - Dip cookies one at a time in the chocolate until desired coverage.

 - Place in freezer for 10-20 minutes to solidify.